-6 ADB, Policy on Gender and Development, Asian Development Bank, Manila, May 1998, p. vii.
+ADB, Policy on Gender and Development, Asian Development Bank, Manila, May 1998, p. vii.

-7 World Bank, Advance Gender Equity: From Concept to Action, World Bank, Washington D.C., 1995, pp. 5-6.
+World Bank, Advance Gender Equity: From Concept to Action, World Bank, Washington D.C., 1995, pp. 5-6.

-8 ADB, Finance for the Poor: Microfinance Development Strategy, Asian Development Bank, Manila, 2002, p.
+ADB, Finance for the Poor: Microfinance Development Strategy, Asian Development Bank, Manila, 2002, p.
 42.

-9 Dingcong, Clarence, G. Review of Asian Development Bank's Microfinance Portfolio, Asian Development Bank, Manila, March 25, 1999.
+Dingcong, Clarence, G. Review of Asian Development Bank's Microfinance Portfolio, Asian Development Bank, Manila, March 25, 1999.

-10 ADB, Finance for the Poor: Microfinance Development Activities, p.
+ADB, Finance for the Poor: Microfinance Development Activities, p.
 21, op. cit.

 such as health and population, water supply, sanitation, and urban and rural development activities.
-ADB also calls for effective institutions that may help implement socio-economic development within a market economy framework.11 Supporting government's initiatives in decentralization is an important cross-cutting elements of ADB's strategy in Nepal and other Asian countries.
+ADB also calls for effective institutions that may help implement socio-economic development within a market economy framework.
+Supporting government's initiatives in decentralization is an important cross-cutting elements of ADB's strategy in Nepal and other Asian countries.
 ADB promotes private enterprises to play an important role in the economic development of its DMCs.
 The DMCs are increasingly adopting policies more conductive to efficient operations of private enterprises.
-ADB's Charter mandates it to promote investment of private capital in the Asia and the Pacific region for development and empowers it to invest in equity, provide loan without government guarantees, and guarantees loans and facilitated financing to enterprises.12
+ADB's Charter mandates it to promote investment of private capital in the Asia and the Pacific region for development and empowers it to invest in equity, provide loan without government guarantees, and guarantees loans and facilitated financing to enterprises.
+12

 The demand for private capital has increased considerably in the region, influenced by the financing needs of large infrastructural development programmes as well as the capitalization needs of financial institutions.
 While Official Development Assistance (ODA) continues to be an important element of development strategies of ADB, it is inadequate to meet the DMCs', growing capital needs.
-Thus, attracting private capital has become a strategic objective of many DMC governments.13 ADB is in an unique position to assist its DMCs in mobilizing international private capital.
-ADB has been directly supporting private sector projects through its 'private sector' window since 1983.14 Currently, ADB's Private Sector Operations Department (PSOD) is playing a catalytic role in mobilizing private capital for its DMCs.
+Thus, attracting private capital has become a strategic objective of many DMC governments.
+ADB is in an unique position to assist its DMCs in mobilizing international private capital.
+ADB has been directly supporting private sector projects through its 'private sector' window since 1983.
+Currently, ADB's Private Sector Operations Department (PSOD) is playing a catalytic role in mobilizing private capital for its DMCs.

-ADB is also pursuing an expanded programme of cooperation with NGOs with a view to strengthening the effectiveness, sustainability and quality of development services it provides.15 The objective behind ADB's cooperation with NGOs is to make use of NGOs experience, knowledge, and expertise in ADB operations.
+ADB is also pursuing an expanded programme of cooperation with NGOs with a view to strengthening the effectiveness, sustainability and quality of development services it provides.
+The objective behind ADB's cooperation with NGOs is to make use of NGOs experience, knowledge, and expertise in ADB operations.
 Usually, ADB's cooperation with NGOs is determined by country-specific factors.
 Also, ADB's mechanism for cooperation with NGOs will varies according to the type of NGO, the issue or interest in question.
 Criteria for the identification of NGOs with which ADB would cooperate are, among others, legal status, legitimacy, representativeness, responsibility, credibility, transparency, competence, and

-11 Action Aid/CPWF, A Brief Review of Foreign Aid in Nepal, Action Aid and Citizen Poverty Watch Forum, Kathmandu, March 2002, p.
+Action Aid/CPWF, A Brief Review of Foreign Aid in Nepal, Action Aid and Citizen Poverty Watch Forum, Kathmandu, March 2002, p.
 40.

-12 ADB, Private Sector Operations: Strategies Directions and Review, Asian Development Bank, Manila: 2001, pp. 1-2.
-13 ADB, Private Sector Operations, Octobarian Drivate Sector Operations of the sector operation operatio
+ADB, Private Sector Operations: Strategies Directions and Review, Asian Development Bank, Manila: 2001, pp. 1-2.

 ADB, Private Sector Operations: Catalyzing Private Investments Across Asia and the Pacific, Asian Development Bank, Manila, June 2002, p.
-1. Ibid a 2 institutional capacity.16 In February 2001, ADB established the NGO Centre at its Headquarters, in Manila, the Philippines.
-The NGO Centre aims at finding new ways of working with NGOs with an integrated manner.
+1.

-14 Ibid, p.
+| Ibid, p.
 2.

-15 ADB, Cooperation between Asia Development Bank and Non-governmental Organization, Asian Development Bank, Manila, 1999, pp. 16-17
+ADB, Cooperation between Asia Development Bank and Non-governmental Organization, Asian Development Bank, Manila, 1999, pp. 16-17 institutional capacity.
+In February 2001, ADB established the NGO Centre at its Headquarters, in Manila, the Philippines.
+The NGO Centre aims at finding new ways of working with NGOs with an integrated manner.